Skip to Content

 An Environmental Justice Community (EJC) is an unincorporated county jurisdiction like Sisquoc that experiences certain environmental disadvantages.

-These disadvantages are largely the results of historical policies for land use systems and practices.
+These disadvantages are largely the result of historical policies for land use systems and practices.

-Board supervisors at Tuesday’s meeting acknowledged the broadly sweeping implications of the element being considered.
+Board supervisors acknowledge the broadly sweeping implications of the elements being considered.

-The county has some short-term objectives to begin with, but they will be engaging with the public in various forms to establish better understanding of the long-term needs facing EJC's.
+The county has short-term objectives to begin with, but it will engage the public to establish a better understanding of long-term needs.

-Officials say their intention is for the Enviornmental Justice Actions to change over time as their shorter-term goals are met.
+Officials say their intention is for the Enviornmental Justice Actions to change over time as their short-term goals are met.

 The motion to begin the process of adopting the new Environmental Justice language elements in the county’s Comprehensive Plan passed unanimously.